 NEPV will be working with other organizations and individuals to develop a neighbourhood based campaign to resist carding and police violence in general.
 If you would like to connect with NEPV about this initiative, please visit the organization’s website.

-We need to create the enabling environment to allow the people to appear on the stage of history as the dramatic actors who put an end to carding and street harassment by the cops.
+We need to create an enabling environment to allow the people to appear on the stage of history as the dramatic actors who put an end to carding and street harassment by the cops.